kwon37xi/rits/README.md

 ## rits-core API
 * Refer to `DefaultImageTextGeneratorRealImageTest.java`
 * This api support flexible image height.
-It will calculate the strings' total height, then decide the image size.
+It will calculate the strings' total height, then decide the image height.

 ### Requirements
 * Java 6